 During this week we also received an email from one of the Outbox exec’s mums:

-“One of the visitors who was there on the Saturday is interested in finding out more about my daughter’s project so he has asked can he meet her (with me too, obviously!) this Friday, 21st, in London to talk about it further.
+“One of the visitors who was there on Saturday is interested in finding out more about my daughter’s project so he has asked if he can meet her (with me too, obviously!) this Friday, 21st, in London to talk about it further.

 We just feel ever so privileged that we’ve seen them grow in front of us.
-It really has been totes emosh.
+It has been emotional.

 N.B.
-For those of you who may not be born after 1995, totes emosh translates to “very emotional”.
+For those of you who may not have been born after 1995, totes emosh translates to “very emotional”.
 We needed help with that one too.